This article may contain compensated links. See our full disclosure here

 Estimate your toll costs by putting your destination into this toll calculator.
 Where possible pay your tolls in cash to avoid additional card charges.

-Tolls in the north of Italy are significantly more than those in the south.
-We only encountered a few toll stations in Sicily.
+Tolls in the north of Italy are significantly more frequent and expensive than those in the south.
+We only encountered a few toll stations in Sicily and Calabria.

 Make sure you get in lane early for the toll booth if you want to speak to a person, not a machine.

 Autostrade Italian highway rest stops

 They may not look anything special but rest stops at service stations on Italian motorways and highways – known as autostrade – are very handy.
 You can always get a decent and tasty snack or meal, and the bathroom and toilet facilities are usually sparkling clean.